Somewhere in the world someone has just finished the first draft of his first screenplay – ever.

-And agents?
+And screenwriting agents?
 Forget that route.
 At least right now.
 Yes, you can send out query letters and market the heck out of yourself.
-But if you’re an unknown screenwriter living outside of LA, the odds of getting your work read are slim to none.
+But if you’re an unknown screenwriter living outside of LA, the odds of getting your work read by legitimate screenwriting agents are slim to none.

 - Quit asking permission.
 Production is getting less expensive every year.
 Produce your own material.